HotEarlGreyTea/JavaScript-Snake/README.md

 Known Issues
 ------------------

 Will require a browser capable of parsing the ES6 specifications of the JavaScript language, such as Google Chrome.

-Moreover, the game's physics is currently tied to a fixed frame rate.
-In the future, this should be decoupled by having the animation be dependent on physical quantities such as velocity instead of frame rate.
+There is subtle glitch in which the player can move the snake in the direct opposite direction instead of orthogonal directions.
+This requires pressing multiple directions at a faster rate than that which the game runs.
+When I have time, I can add a simple keystopper variable.